sapcc/atlas/README.md

 # atlas

-Atlas, brother to Prometheus.
+Atlas, brother of Prometheus.

 This is a standalone custom Prometheus service discovery application.
 It consists of a growing number of discoveries which can be enabled/disabled and configured via a yaml file.

 Available Discoveries:
 1. Ironic nodes
 2. Servers from netbox
-3. Swithces from netbox
+3. Switches from netbox

 ## Architecture overview